Lucy-Family-Institute/presqt/documentation/_build/html/_sources/developer_notes.rst.txt

 Testing
 -------

-We maintain a high code coverage percentage with unit and integration tests for all code.
-We are using a package called Coverage (https://coverage.readthedocs.io/en/v4.5.x/) to track code coverage.
+A high code coverage percentage has been maintained with unit and integration tests for all code using a package called Coverage (https://coverage.readthedocs.io/en/v4.5.x/) to track code coverage.

 To run unit tests without using Coverage: